Quick answer

 Facility Permit

-Your studio must meet DHEC’s physical standards before you’ll get a facility permit.
+Your studio must meet DPH’s physical standards before you’ll get a facility permit.
 That means separate workstations, proper ventilation, handwashing sinks in each tattooing area, and designated clean and dirty zones.
 Your flooring must be non-porous.
 Walls need to be smooth and easy to sanitize.
-DHEC inspectors will check all of this before you ever ink a client.
+DPH inspectors will check all of this before you ever ink a client.

 You’ll also need a working autoclave if you use any reusable equipment.
 Disposable setups are more common now, but the state still requires sterilization capability.
 Monthly spore testing logs must be maintained and available during inspections.